kyeser/cv/README.md

 - **2026** · "The Constancy of Music: Distorted Memory and 'Will/Can the Circle Be Unbroken' in *BioShock Infinite*."
 Ludo2026.
 Edge Hill University, United Kingdom.
 August 6–8.
 - **2026** · "Timbre as Exposure: Fragility, Proximity, and the Audibility of the Body."
 The 4th International Conference on Timbre.
 University of Montreal, Canada.
 July 2–4.
 - **2026** · "On-Stage, Backstage: Sonic Cartography and the Exposed Architecture of Theme Park Sound in HBO's *Westworld*."
 Sonic Cartographies: Mapping Music and Sound in Theme Parks.
 Royal Holloway University of London, United Kingdom.
-June 18–20.
+Zoom, June 18–20.
 - **2026** · "Teaching Music History through Disease, Disability, and Suffering: Open-Source Collaborative Knowledge Building."
 2026 Teaching Music History Conference, AMS Pedagogy Study Group.
 New York University.
-June 5–7.
+Zoom, June 5–7.
 - **2026** · "Sounding Danger: Heuristics of Fear from Ottoman Drums to Digital Worlds."
 Listening to Fear: Music, Emotion, and Crisis in Eurasia, 1550–1750.
 University of Music and Performing Arts Vienna, Austria.
 May 6–8.
 - **2026** .
 "Constructing Pitch-Centricity: Analytical Operations as Constitutive Acts."
 Tonality and Pitch-Centricity: Analytical Challenges in Post-War Western Art Music.
 Universidade do Minho, Braga, Portugal.
-April 23–24.
+Zoom, April 23–24.
 - **2024** · "Echoes of the Otherworld: Korean Shamanic Soundscapes in Contemporary Cinema."
 IV International Conference Rethinking Soundscapes.
 University of Évora, Portugal.
 November 27–29.
 - **2022** · "The *Waesaek* Controversies, or the Sound of Modernity in Park Chan-wook's *The Handmaiden*."
 AAS 2022 Annual Conference.
 Honolulu, Hawai'i.
-March 24–27.
+Zoom, March 24–27.
 - **2021** · "Hymn, Lullaby, and 'Happy Birthday': Park Chan-wook's *Lady Vengeance* as a Musical Commentary on Protestant Christianity in Korea."
 30th AKSE Conference.
 La Rochelle, France.
-October 28–31.
+Zoom, October 28–31.
 - **2019** · "Rehabilitating Gemma, or Hearing the Voices of an Empty Womb in Donizetti's *Gemma di Vergy*."
 The 5th Biennial Conference of the East Asian Regional Association of IMS.
 Soochow University, China.
 October 18–20.
 - **2018** · "The Fellowship of the Sound(tracks): How the Regalia Became a Place to Unwind in *Final Fantasy XV*."
 Music & the Moving Image XIII.
 New York University.
 May 24–27.
 - **2017** · "Soundscape of the Future in Sci-fi Film: The 'Aural' Gaze and the Dissolution of Subjectivity."
 20th Quinquennial Congress of the International Musicological Society.
 Tokyo University of the Arts, Japan.
 March 19–23.